scotthsiao/sample_gaming_sut/rf_test/README.md

 4. Include usage examples

 ### Test Data Management
-Test data is now hardcoded in `TestDataLibrary.py` for simplicity:
+Test data is centralized in `global_vars.robot`:
-1. Edit user credentials directly in the library file
+1. Edit user credentials directly in the variables file
-2. Modify room configurations in the `rooms` dictionary
+2. Modify room configurations in the same file
-3. No external files needed - everything is in code
+3. All test data is in native Robot Framework syntax

 ## 📋 Best Practices